-“That’s too bad,” father said regretfully.
-“No more produce stands either, have to buy everything from the store.
+“And that’s too bad,” father said regretfully.
+“No more fruit and vegetable stands either, have to buy everything from the store.
 You know, this is some of the best soil on earth, and all they do is keep building all over it.
-And they never build up, it’s always tilt-ups and business parks that cover as much land as possible, makes no sense at all.
-Bad planning.
-I mean, who thinks up with all this?”
+And they never build up, it’s always one and two story business parks that cover as much land as possible, makes no sense at all.
+I mean, who comes up with all this bad planning?”

 “Someone looking to make a quick turnaround?”

 “Now you’re learning,” father said with a laugh.
 “See, a lot of it is timing, and I was lucky enough to show up here at the right time, that’s all.
 And now the frontier is closed.”